horans/pardot-form-ajax-handler/README.md

 ### Themes

 PFAH allow you to override default style by adding your own `css` file.
 Different forms can use their own themes even they are on the same page.

 1. upload `pardot-form-mytheme.css` to same folder you put PFAH.
     * e.g., `//sample.com/pfah/pardot-form-mytheme.css`
 1. add `data-theme="mytheme"` to `.pfah-wrapper`.
     * Make sure your theme name is in lower case.

-### Issues

-PFAH may fail with IE and other async script presents, due to current path detect mechanism.

 ## More